 Determining whether the company's loans receivable from Affinity Water Limited are impaired requires consideration of factors including Affinity Water Limited's credit rating and ability to generate positive cash flows from its operating activities going forward.
-The carrying amount of the loans receivable at the date of the statement of financial position was £1,078,956,000 (2020: £1,090,646,000) with no impairment losses recognised in the year ended 31 March 2021 (2020: £nil) (refer to note 8).
-A 1% chance of default would result in an impairment loss of £10,790,000 (2020: £10,906,000).
+The carrying amount of the loans receivable at the date of the statement of financial position was £1,243,948,000 (2021: £1,078,956,000) with no impairment losses recognised in the year ended 31 March 2022 (2021: £nil) (refer to note 8).
+A 1% chance of default would result in an impairment loss of £12,439,000 (2021: £10,790,000).

-Management conclude that the global health pandemic has not had a significant impact on Affinity Water Limited's ability to repay the debt during the financial year and at the reporting date.
-Refer to the financial statements of Affinity Water Limited for details on the impact of COVID-19 and the company's response to the global health pandemic.
+Management concludes that external economic factors such as COVID-19 and the increase in cost of living have not had a significant impact on Affinity Water Limited's ability to repay the debt during the financial year and at the reporting date.
+Refer to the financial statements of Affinity Water Limited for details on the impact of COVID-19 and the increase I cost of living, and the company's response to these.
 There are no other economic factors that would impact Affinity Water Limited's ability to repay the debt.